afontainec/chinchay/docs/clidocs.md

 ###### **Start Date and End Date:**

-You can specify a range of dates to specify.
+You can specify a range of dates to query.
 It will filter all the values where startDate < created_at < endDate.
 If startDate it is not defined it will query since dawn of time, whereas if endDate is not defined it will query till the end of time.

 ```javascript
 Requestify.get(`http://localhost:3000/api/coffee/find?columns=["id","created_at"]&startDate=2018-11-21T11:55:00.000Z&endDate=2018-11-21T12:00:00.000Z`);